Dance Dance Revolution X2 (2009 video game): Dice Master Mode

-Dice Master Mode is the newest feature in the PlayStation Dance Dance Revolution X2 game.
+Dice Master Mode is a feature in the PlayStation Dance Dance Revolution X2 game.
 The mode requires you to roll dice and land on a specific space where a mission is placed.
 The mission will have a sealed envelope if not completed, and an open envelope if it is completed.
 You start out with a normal 1-6 sided dice, and a second dice which chooses which character will have to move that amount.
 Starting out with six characters, will you have to move in a dice pattern to unlock more missions, more characters, and more songs.